 Artificial grass has a lot of the same benefits that real grass does, with fewer drawbacks.
 It’s not going to be a muddy mess if it gets wet.
 Moreover, artificial grass is much easier to clean than real grass, so your dog’s droppings won’t be as big of a deal.
-It’s also dead-easy to care for, since there’s nothing you can kill!
+It’s also dead easy to care for since there’s nothing you can kill!

 The downside to artificial grass is the price.
 It’s a rather expensive material, and if you have to pay for installation, the cost can increase exponentially.
 It’s also not a great choice in warmer climates because it can get very hot in the sun and potentially burn your dog’s paws.

 Concrete is about as durable of a material as you could use for your dog run.
 It won’t break down over time, even with constant exposure to weather and your dog’s claws.
-In fact, it can help keep your dog’s nails nice and trim so you won’t have to trim them yourself!
+In fact, it can help keep your dog’s nails nice and trimmed so you won’t have to trim them yourself!
 But it can be a bit harder on their joints and paws than other softer materials.

 One major benefit of concrete is how easy it is to clean.
 You can easily remove any droppings, and a quick pressure wash will remove any unwanted messes or staining.
 The concrete can even be slightly sloped to help water drain.

-Keep in mind, concrete can absorb the sun’s heat and get quite hot.
+Keep in mind that concrete can absorb the sun’s heat and get quite hot.
 It’s not as bad as asphalt, but it can burn your dog’s paw pads if it gets too hot in direct sunlight.
 It can also get very cold in the winter, sapping the warmth from your dog’s body if they lay on it.